lukasz-okuniewicz/custom-pixi-particles-editor/README.md

 ---

-With CustomPIXIParticlesEditor, you can create stunning particle effects visually without writing a single line of code! 🌟
+With custom-pixi-particles-editor, you can create stunning particle effects visually without writing a single line of code! 🌟